 Nlets 101

-Though Nlets has been around for more than fifty years, there is still a substantial amount of confusion as to what, exactly, we do.
+Though Nlets has been around since 1967, there is still a substantial amount of confusion as to what, exactly, we do.
 Today, we want to shed some light on the subject and clarify some frequently asked questions to help you understand how we impact the law enforcement community.

 1. Our History

-In the mid 1960’s, representatives from the 50 United States decided to develop a nationwide, interstate communications system.
-So, in May of 1967, the LETS – Law Enforcement Telecommunications System was installed in Phoenix, AZ.
-We have since changed our name to Nlets – The International Justice & Public Safety Network (but most people just call us Nlets).
+In the mid 1960’s, representatives from the 50 U.S. states decided to develop a nationwide, interstate communications system.
+So, in May of 1967, the LETS – Law Enforcement Telecommunications System was installed in Phoenix, Arizona.
+We then became the National Law Enforcement Telecommunications System - NLETS.
+With time and growth of our membership, our name was changed to Nlets – The International Justice & Public Safety Network (but most people just call us Nlets).

-We have existed for over 50 years to connect all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, and Canada along with numerous federal agencies and various associate members for the secure exchange of criminal justice data necessary to complete our law enforcement, justice, and public safety mission.
-In other words, our work allows criminal justice information to be shared amongst relevant communities in a highly efficient and secure way.
+Nlets purpose is to connect all 50 U.S. states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, and Canada.
+Nlets also connects all U.S. Federal agencies that have a criminal justice component, and several associate members for the secure exchange of criminal justice data necessary to complete law enforcement, justice, and public safety mission.
+In other words, Nlets enables criminal justice information to be shared amongst relevant communities in a highly efficient and secure way.

 Nlets, on the other hand, is a self-funded, private, not-for-profit corporation that has created dozens of secure partnerships for data exchange.
-We do not own any of the data that is being used in the criminal justice or public safety realm – we exist solely for the purpose of securely accessing that information for you.
+Nlets does not own any of the data that is being used in the criminal justice or public safety realm – it exists solely for the purpose of securely accessing and providing that information for you.
 We are funded and governed by the 54 lead law enforcement agencies that make up the principal members of Nlets.

 3. Nlets Membership

-To understand the way that we operate, you first need to know that we are funded and governed by the 54 lead law enforcement agencies that make up the principal members of Nlets.
-Each state is represented by one individual, otherwise known as the Nlets Representative.
-Next, the states are divided into eight regions, each of which elects a chairperson to represent the region on the Nlets Board of Directors (BOD).
-Finally, the BOD consists of the President, First and Second Vice Presidents, and the Regional Chairs.
+Each state is represented by one individual, known as the Nlets Representative.
+Additionally, the states are divided into eight regions, each of which elects a chairperson to represent the region on the Nlets Board of Directors (BOD).
+The BOD consists of the President, First and Second Vice Presidents, and the Regional Chairs.
 Together, each of these groups of representatives form the Nlets Primary Membership.

 4. Nlets at work